uri-library-data-services/iassist-preview/content/blog/idcc17-notes-international-digital-curation-conference-2017.md

 also hit on the theme of controlling groups in curating data.
-The [Galaxy Zoo](https://www.galaxyzoo.org/) project found there were lessons to learn about the behaviour of volunteers, particularly the negative impact of a \"league table\" credit system in retaining contributors, and how volunteers expected to only contribute classifications were in some cases doing data science work in noticing unusual objects.
+The [Galaxy Zoo](https://www.galaxyzoo.org/) project found there were lessons to learn about the behaviour of volunteers, particularly the negative impact of a "league table" credit system in retaining contributors, and how volunteers expected to only contribute classifications were in some cases doing data science work in noticing unusual objects.

 A topic of relevance to social science focused curation is sensitive data.
-[Debra Hiom](http://www.dcc.ac.uk/webfm_send/2451) introduced University of Bristol\'s method of providing safe access to sensitive data.
-Once again, it\'s resource intensive - requiring a committee classification of data into levels of access and process reviews to ensure applications are genuine.
+[Debra Hiom](http://www.dcc.ac.uk/webfm_send/2451) introduced University of Bristol's method of providing safe access to sensitive data.
+Once again, it's resource intensive - requiring a committee classification of data into levels of access and process reviews to ensure applications are genuine.
 However the result is that data that cannot be open can be shared responsibly.
 [Sebastian